WaylonMao/stm32-lab/README.md

 learning purposes and is based on the STM32F103ZET6 microcontroller board, which is manufactured by ALIENTEK tech. co., LTD. (Zhengdian atom).

-## Branch: 6-timer-delay
+## Branch: 10-time-capture

-This project uses the timer to implement millisecond and microsecond delays.
+This project uses the timer to capture the time of the rising edge and falling edge of the input signal.
+The timer is at the microsecond level, so overflow and counting are used to ensure that it can record around 4 seconds.

 ## Learning:

 - Timer Initialization
+- Timer Capture
+- Timer Interrupt
-- Counter
+- Timer Period Elapsed

 ## Date and Version

-Date: 2023-06-09
+Date: 2023-06-13

 Version: 0.1